Student Allowance - review and appeal rights

 We will determine which type your case falls into.

-Your application will be considered for a statutory review if the decision is covered under at least one of the categories described in Section 305(1)(a)-(g) of the Education Act 1989 where, based on the Student Allowance Regulations 1998.
+Your application will be considered for a statutory review if the decision is covered under at least one of the categories described in schedule 10, clause 5 of the Education and Training Act 2020.

 You can choose to have your decision reviewed: